 Moreover, it is the panopticon enhanced with Moore's Law when you consider Central Bank Digital Currencies and social credit systems.
 Dr Hunt claims that a government is defined by control of the money supply and argues that it will co-opt the clever parts of technologies like Bitcoin to suit the ends of those in power.

 However, be wary when you hear people talk about the "strategy" of Bitcoin, or the "intention" of decentralized networks.
-Bitcoin and Ethereum have no strategy - they are means of ordering certain facts in such a way that no-one can claim ownership of either order or fact.
-Remember: we're not fighting the system, just abandoning it.
+Bitcoin and Ethereum have no strategy - they are means of ordering transactional facts in time such that no-one can claim ownership of either order or fact.
 Listen to Kevin Kelly: "there is no them".
 There is - to use Dr Hunt's own words - only one crowd trying to look in the mirror to figure out what the crowd truly thinks.

 The long game¶

 Perhaps the ability to exit - this notion of abandoning the system - is exactly the sort of check we need to prevent nudging states from moving too far, and exerting undue influence over the citizenry's autonomy?
 Dr Hunt thinks this is true, but cautions that one doesn't want to end up in the "gold bug" situation of sitting in a bunker hoping for a catastrophe, as it is not a pleasant state of mind in which to pass your life.
 There is a longer game at play here, and it doesn't take place on "the battlefield of money", where one is first ghetto-ized and then outlawed.

 Distributed ledger technologies attack the Achilles heel of the nudging nation state, by solving distributed trust.
 This is at the core of Dr Hunt's movement around investing and citizenship, and what Epsilon Theory is really about.
 Distributed trust is the Big GameTM.